AP Psychology

 Who should enroll?

-Students in 10th-12th grade with an interest in psychology, a plan to attend college, and a desire to set yourself up for success, this course is a great fit.
+If you are a student in 10th-12th grade with an interest in psychology, a plan to attend college, and a desire to set yourself up for success, this course is a great fit.
 In addition to exploring fascinating topics about how the mind works, students will build strong study habits, sharpen test-taking skills, and develop the kind of academic discipline that will serve them well in college and beyond.

 Technology Requirements:

-• High speed, broadband Internet
+• High-speed, broadband Internet

 • Web cam, sound card, and microphone (for live sessions)